-The book tells us the story of a guy called Rick who suffers from a peculiar heart condition called Aortic Valve Stenosis which makes it difficult for his heart to function normally, in turn, putting a lot of pressure on his heart.
+The book tells us the story of Rick who suffers from a peculiar heart condition called Aortic Valve Stenosis which makes it difficult for his heart to function normally, in turn, putting a lot of pressure on his heart.

 A consequence of this is that he is made to live a caged life, devoid of all hope and all possibility of ever living the life of a normal human being.

 The plot is extremely simple (or you can also call it non-existent).
 Instead of a story, the book reads more like a fictional memoir.
-The story is told in first person voice.
+The story is told in the first-person voice.

-At times, you feel sorry for the protagonist Rick and at other times you feel proud of his commitment to make something of his life.
+At times, you feel sorry for the protagonist Rick and at other times you feel proud of his commitment to making something of his life.
 The other characters are a mediocre bunch.

 The author’s writing style is pretty straightforward too.
 The language is simple and neat.
 The writing is fluid and breezy and that makes the book a fast read.

 The author could have spiced up the end somehow; there could have been a couple of surprise elements thrown in to make the reader gasp without disturbing the final outcome.

 The entertainment quotient of the book wasn’t that great.
 The book clearly lacked good plot and strong characters.
 That coupled with an average and predictable climax does not add up to a good entertainment quotient.

-Final Verdict – “Inside the Heart of Hope” is a decent one time read especially for people who are or know people who are in a similar life threating situation.
+Final Verdict – “Inside the Heart of Hope” is a decent one time read especially for people who are or know people who are in a similar life-threatening situation.
 It will indeed be an inspirational read for such readers.